gleeblezoid/Diceroller/README.md

 Copyright 2018 Ursula Searle

 # Diceroller
-To use the application download all the files into a single directory and run the ./Diceroller.py file(this will take you to a main menu).
+To run the Diceroller application just download and run the Diceroller file from the dist directory.

+I still need to fix the exit code to not look horrible though.